 - Take time.
 You don’t go from 0-100 reviews in a weekend.
 Give it some time to build your reputation before you give that coveted Yelp review that makes a difference.
 Plus it doesn’t look real to go from 0-50 in a night.

 So that’s a lot and we ordered them by level of effort.
-Ten minutes twice a week should give you a good profile in 2-3 weeks and then you are off to the races and should be in good standing avoiding the Yelp Review Filter.
+Ten minutes twice a week should give you a good profile in 2-3 weeks and then you are off to the races and should be in good standing with the Yelp Review Filter.
 If you keep it up for a prolonged period, you might even be invited to join their coveted Yelp Elite Squad.

 We think you should leverage every social media and customer channel to reach out for both Yelp and Google+ Local reviews.
 If someone is following you on email, Twitter or Facebook, they probably like what you are doing.

 But never, ever pay for positive Yelp reviews because if they catch you, you will feel their wrath.
 No one wants be labeled a Yelp Review Cheater and this is what they will see: